tfabris/BlueGigaEmpeg/README.md

   Arduino debug port (the USB-B connector on the outside of the BlueGigaEmpeg casing).

-- Run the Arduino Serial Monitor or other serial terminal as described above.
+- Run the Arduino Serial Monitor as described above.

 - Set the Serial Monitor program to 115200 baud, with line endings set to the "Both NL & CR" setting.
-If you are using a different serial terminal program, set your program to 115200 8n1, and turn on local echo.

 - Apply power to the empeg.
-You should see a debug message appear on the serial terminal program's console which says "empeg player boot process has started".
+You should see a debug message appear on the serial monitor program's console which says "empeg player boot process has started".

-- Reproduce the issue, so that the commands and responses show up on the terminal output while the issue is occurring.
+- Reproduce the issue, so that the commands and responses show up on the monitor's output while the issue is occurring.

 - After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up (screen stops scrolling constantly).